Choral Tales Project

 As Re-told by Shirin Sabri

-There was once a little brown striped cat who walked the wide grasslands of the Serengeti.
+There was once a little striped cat who walked the wide grasslands of the Serengeti.
 She was a very small cat in a very big place, and she decided that what she needed was a powerful friend.
 She hunched quietly in the brown grasses by the waterhole, listening and watching, considering who would make the most formidable protector.
+In the distance, on the far side of the waterhole, there was a woman approaching with a water-pot carried high on her shoulder, but the cat paid no attention to her.
 Gazelles and zebra, wildebeest and buffalo all came down to drink, jostling each other and trampling the mud.
-The cat sank low, the black tip of her tail twitching; her ears pricked forward, wondering which of these creatures might be the most powerful.
+The cat sank low, the black tip of her tail twitching, ears pricked forward, wondering which of these creatures might be the most powerful.

 As she watched, a lion paced slowly into view, moving down to the water.
 As one, the gazelles and zebra, the wildebeest and buffalo wheeled and galloped away, leaving the lion to drink in peace.
 The cat stood up and stretched her limbs.
 She stepped daintily down to join the lion at the waterhole, squeezing her eyes most charmingly.